Updated daily: Here are today's top Best Buy deals you can get right now

 Prices were accurate at the time this article was published but may change over time.

-This article originally appeared on Reviewed: Best Buy deals: Save on SanDisk, Therabody and bObsweep
+This article originally appeared on Reviewed: Best Buy deals: Save on Samsung, Cuisinart and more